Skip to main content

 Tim Stevenson (Ph.D.), a chemist from the Department of Health Services, provided insights into the current regulatory framework for hemp products.
 Smokable products are treated similarly to consumables, with the state prohibiting their manufacture but allowing their sale.
 Wholesalers are required to obtain licenses, and the department conducts inspections and tests for Delta-9 (D9) THC, though not for other THC isomers.
 This regulatory focus is primarily on manufacturers to prevent non-compliant products from reaching retail shelves.

-Stevenson also shared detailed statistics about the hemp industry in Texas: 642 licensed manufacturers, 3,633 registered hemp storers, and 7,082 retail locations across the state.
+Stevenson also shared detailed statistics about the hemp industry in Texas: 642 licensed manufacturers, 3,633 registered hemp stores, and 7,082 retail locations across the state.
 The department has plans to hire 12 sanitarian inspectors specifically for hemp to ensure compliance and product safety.

 Health Concerns and Medical Perspectives

 Dr. Robert Emmick, an emergency physician, represented the Texas Medical Association, Texas Pediatric Society, and the Texas Public Health Coalition.
 He discussed the health implications of THC ingestion, particularly focusing on three categories of patients: pediatric accidental ingestions, acute psychosis cases, and chronic users suffering from cannabinoid hyperemesis syndrome (CHS).
 Emmick emphasized the severe neurological issues THC can cause in children and the potential for THC to interact negatively with other medications.
-As an industry we agree that children should not consume or be able to purchase cannabinoid products.
+As an industry, we agree that children should not consume or be able to purchase cannabinoid products.

 He advocated for the Department of Health to have jurisdiction over all consumable hemp products to ensure safety and close regulatory loopholes.
 He also recommended comprehensive labeling of THC products, investment in laboratory testing, and childproof packaging to protect public health.
 It should be noted that while not endorsing marijuana legalization, the Texas Medical Association supports the Texas Compassionate Use Program and calls for more research to provide evidence-based guidelines for THC use.